 - FHA loan.
 3.5%

 - Conventional mortgage.
 Generally 3% to 5%

 Are there any downsides to buying property with a low down payment?

-Plus, if you put down less than 20% on a home with a traditional or FHA loan, you’ll likely need to take out private mortgage insurance (PMI).
-PMI generally costs anywhere from 0.5% to 1% of the mortgage amount annually, so it can significantly increase what you’re paying for your home.
+Plus, if you put down less than 20% on a home with a conventional loan, you’ll likely need to have private mortgage insurance (PMI).
+PMI generally costs anywhere from 0.5% to 1% of the loan amount annually on a conventional loan.

 How do I determine my down payment size and borrowing amount?

 - Based on your income and expenses, calculate a mortgage payment you can comfortably afford.
 For a rough estimate as to how much you might be eligible to borrow, put your income and expenses into the borrowing calculator below.

 - Now, take your borrowing power and multiply it by the minimum down payment amount for your loan type.
 For example, let’s say your borrowing power suggests a loan of $300,000.20% down payment